 First and foremost, Brexit will likely not have any direct effect on students who would now and in the future be considered “international”, i.e. from outside the EU/EEA.

 It may be that the UK will agree to stay within the European single market; in that case, it is likely that European students would continue to be treated the same way as British students.
-Most importantly, that would mean being charged the lower tuition fees.
+Most importantly, that would mean that European students continue to pay only the lower tuition fees that also apply to British students.
+And for European students starting their studies in England in autumn 2020, the British government has confirmed that they will be treated like “home” students with regards to tuition fees and funding options.

 In a “hard Brexit” scenario, it would be possible that European students would in the future be treated like non-European international students, meaning higher tuition fees.
 Likewise, this would mean limited access and potentially higher fees for British students wishing to study in Europe.